Quality of life indicators - education

 The most common approach used for measuring skills is the indirect approach, where qualifications are used to measure skills supply.
 These data only certify skills developed in specific education programmes and do not cover skills developed through other means, such as on-the-job training or participation in social activities.
 One of the difficulties in statistically assessing educational outcomes is the complexity of measuring soft skills, acquired by individuals through social interaction, as well as the knowledge attained outside of the formal educational system (for example, through reading as a leisure pursuit or cultural activities).
 Moreover, the quality of formal qualifications (such as tertiary education degrees) is not always of the same level, especially when making comparisons across time or between and within countries.
 Furthermore, data on educational attainment relate to achievements at a specific point in time, which become less representative of current skill levels as time passes.
 It is therefore important to complement information on formal education attainment and training with information on participation in non-formal educational activities and participation in lifelong learning.
 As such the overall level of education may be measured through data on formal education attainment and training, as well as statistics related to non-formal or informal educational activities (an increasingly important aspect of the educational process).

-In 2017, close to one third (31.4 %) of the EU-28 population aged 25-64 years had a tertiary level of educational attainment, while almost half (46.1 %) had completed upper secondary or post-secondary non-tertiary education.
-The proportion of people aged 25-64 with a tertiary level of educational attainment increased in all EU Member States between 2007 and 2017.
+In 2019, close to one third (31.6 %) of the EU-27 population aged 25-64 years had a tertiary level of educational attainment, while almost half (46.8 %) had completed upper secondary or post-secondary non-tertiary education (see Figure 1).
+The proportion of people aged 25-64 with a tertiary level of educational attainment increased in all EU Member States between 2010 and 2019.

 Higher levels of educational attainment are generally linked to better occupational prospects and higher income, hence having a positive effect on a person’s quality of life.
-People who have completed tertiary education improve their possibilities to secure a job: in the EU-28 the unemployment rate was higher for low levels of educational attainment and lower for high levels of educational attainment.
-Based on data on unemployment rates by educational attainment level, in the EU-28, people aged 15-74 years with a low level of education in 2017 were more than three times as likely to be unemployed (14.8 %) as those with a high level of education (4.5 %); the ratio between the unemployment rates for people with high and low levels of education was particularly high in the Czech Republic, Lithuania, Slovakia, Hungary and Bulgaria, while it was relatively low in Cyprus, Greece and Portugal.
+People who have completed tertiary education improve their possibilities to secure a job: in the EU-27 the unemployment rate was higher for low levels of educational attainment and lower for high levels of educational attainment.
+Based on data on unemployment rates by educational attainment level, in the EU-27 people aged 15-74 years with a low level of education in 2019 were more than three times as likely to be unemployed (13.3 %) as those with a high level of education (4.2 %); the ratio between the unemployment rates for people with high and low levels of education was particularly high in Slovakia, Czechia, Hungary, Bulgaria and Lithuania, while it was relatively low in Cyprus, Portugal and Greece.

 When interpreting education levels for the whole of the population, it should be borne in mind that this includes older generations who may have been raised in times when formal education systems were quite different, for example with shorter compulsory education periods.
 Equally, levels of educational attainment within national populations reflect not only the outcomes of local education systems but also the educational attainment of immigrants.

 The various education levels leading up to lower secondary education (mainly pre-primary, primary and lower secondary education) form the main part of compulsory schooling in most EU Member States.
-In five southern Member States, in 2017 more than a quarter of the population aged 25-64 years had completed at most lower secondary education: 27.1 % in Greece, 39.1 % in Italy, 40.9 % in Spain, 52.0 % in Portugal and 52.7 % in Malta.
-While southern Member States tended to occupy one end of the ranking, the Member States with the lowest shares of people with at most lower secondary education were, with the exception of Finland, all in eastern parts of the EU or the Baltic Member States: in Lithuania, the Czech Republic, Poland, Slovakia and Latvia, less than 1 in 10 of the population aged 25-64 were in this category, with the next lowest shares in Estonia, Finland and Slovenia.
+In five southern Member States, in 2019 more than a quarter of the population aged 25-64 years had completed at most lower secondary education in 4 Member States : 47.8 % in Portugal, 44.8 % in Malta, 38.7 % in Spain and 37.8 % in Italy.
+While southern Member States tended to occupy one end of the ranking, the Member States with the lowest shares of people with at most lower secondary education were, with the exception of Finland, all in eastern parts of the EU or the Baltic Member States: in Lithuania, Czechia, Poland, Slovakia, Latvia, Estonia and Finland less than 1 in 10 of the population aged 25-64 were in this category, with the next lowest shares in Slovenia.

-The reverse situation can be observed for the share of the population with a medium level of education, with the highest shares generally in eastern EU Member States — the Czech Republic, Slovakia, Poland, Romania, Croatia and Hungary all reporting shares of at least 60.0 % — and the lowest in southern Member States, below one quarter in Spain and Portugal.
+The reverse situation can be observed for the share of the population with a medium level of education, with the highest shares generally in eastern EU Member States — Czechia, Slovakia, Romania, Poland and Croatia all reporting shares of at least 60.0 % — and the lowest in southern Member States, below one quarter in Spain and slightly above that in Portugal.

-The EU Member States with the highest proportions of people aged 25-64 with a tertiary level of educational attainment in 2017 were mainly in western or northern Europe, although a high share was also observed in Cyprus: at least two fifths of the population had completed tertiary studies in Ireland, Finland, the United Kingdom, Cyprus, Sweden, Lithuania and Belgium and this was also the case in the three EFTA countries shown in Figure 1.
-The lowest proportions — below one third — were in eastern and southern Member States, as well as in Germany and Austria; the lowest proportions of all were in Italy and Romania where less than one fifth of the population had completed tertiary studies, and this was also the case in the candidate country Turkey.
+The EU Member States with the highest proportions of people aged 25-64 with a tertiary level of educational attainment in 2019 were mainly in western or northern Europe, although a high share was also observed in Cyprus: at least two fifths of the population had completed tertiary studies in Ireland, Luxembourg, Finland, Cyprus, Sweden, Lithuania, Estonia, Belgium, the Netherlands and Denmark and this was also the case in the three EFTA countries shown in Figure 1.
+The lowest proportions — below one third — were in eastern and southern Member States, as well as in Germany; the lowest proportions of all were in Italy and Romania where less than one fifth of the population had completed tertiary studies.

-Figure 2 focuses on the proportion of people aged 25-64 with a tertiary level of educational attainment, showing how this changed between 2007 and 2017.
-In the EU-28, this share increased 7.9 percentage points, from less than a quarter (23.5 %) to close to one third (31.4 %).
-The smallest and largest increases were in two western EU Member States that had relatively low shares in 2017: in Germany the share increased by 4.3 points from 24.3 % in 2007 to 28.6 % in 2017 while in Austria it increased 15.1 points from 17.3 % in 2007 to 32.4 % in 2017.
-However, it should be noted that there is a break in series for all of the data presented in Figure 2 as a new version of the classification of education (ISCED 2011) was introduced from the 2014 reference year, replacing the previous edition (ISCED 1997).
+Figure 2 focuses on the proportion of people aged 25-64 with a tertiary level of educational attainment, showing how this changed between 2010 and 2019.
+In the EU-27, this share increased by 7.0 percentage points, from less than a quarter (24.6 %) to close to one third (31.6 %).
+The smallest and largest increases were in two western EU Member States that had relatively low shares in 2019: in Germany the share increased by 3.2 percentage points from 26.7 % in 2010 to 29.9 % in 2019, while in Austria it increased by 14.7 percentage points from 19.1 % in 2010 to 33.8 %.

 Average adult literacy scores lower in southern Member States